Bedrock-OSS/bedrock-wiki/docs/blocks/block-texture-variation.md

 ---
 title: Block Texture Variation
 tags:
-    - recipe
     - intermediate
 ---

 Block texture variation is when a single block can have multiple textures.
 This is useful for blocks such as dirt or grass, where some blocks may have slight variations such as small rocks and others don't.

-To enable texture variations, you create a terrain_texture.json file in the textures folder.
-The terrain_texture.json in the block definition of the texture should be set to a dictionary with a variation key, and the variation key is an array of dictionaries that must contain a path key pointing to the texture file and may contain a weight to control how often the textures show up.
+To enable texture variations, create a `terrain_texture.json` file in the textures folder.
+The `terrain_texture.json` in the block definition of the texture should be set to a dictionary with a variation key, and the variation key is an array of dictionaries that must contain a path key pointing to the texture file and may contain a weight to control how often the textures show up.

 ## Example Dirt Texture Variation